-6.12 Operating Modes
+6.11 Operating Modes

-Note that the selected operating mode (TE/CC) for the ACIS CCDs applies to all selected CCDs.
-It is not possible to operate CCDs in different modes simultaneously.
+Note that the selected operating mode (TE/CC) discussed below for the ACIS CCDs applies to all selected CCDs.
+It is not possible to simultaneously operate individual CCDs in different modes.

-6.12.1 Timed Exposure Mode
+6.11.1 Timed Exposure (TE) Mode

 A timed exposure refers to the mode of operation wherein a CCD collects data (integrates) for a preselected amount of time - the Frame Time.
-Once this time interval has passed, the charge from the 1024 x 1024 active region is quickly (~ 41 ms) transferred to the framestore region and subsequently read out through (nominally) 1024 serial registers.
+Once this time interval has passed, the charge from the 1024×1024 active region is quickly ($\sim 41 \text{ ms}$) transferred to the framestore region and subsequently read out through (nominally) 1024 serial registers.

-6.12.2 Frame Times - Full Frames
+6.11.2 Frame Times - Full Frames

 Frame times are selectable within a range of values spanning the time interval from 0.2 to 10.0 seconds.
 If the data from the entire CCD are utilized (full frame) then the nominal (and optimal!) frame time is 3.2s.
-Selecting a frame time shorter than the nominal value (e.g. to decrease the probability of pileup - Section 6.16) has the consequence that there will be a time during which no data are taken, as 3.2s are required for the readout process regardless of the frame time.
-The fraction of time during which data are taken is simply the ratio of the selected frame time to the sum of this and the nominal frame time - e.g. for a new frametime of n (<3.2) secs, the fraction of time during which data are taken is n/(3.2+n).
-We note, strictly speaking, the full-frame time depends on how many CCD s are on - see the equation in Section 6.12.3 - but the differences are very small.
+Selecting a frame time shorter than the nominal value (e.g. to decrease the probability of pileup - Section 6.14) has the consequence that there will be a time during which no data are taken, as 3.2s are required for the readout process regardless of the frame time.
+The fraction of time during which data are taken is simply the ratio of the selected frame time to the sum of this and the nominal frame time - e.g. for a new frame time of n (<3.2) secs, the fraction of time during which data are taken is n/(3.2+n).
+We note, strictly speaking, the full-frame time depends on how many CCD s are on - see the equation in Section 6.11.3 - but the differences are very small.
+Finally, we note that selecting a frame time longer than the optimum increases the probability of pileup occurring and is not recommended.

-6.12.3 Frame Times & Subarrays
+6.11.3 Frame Times & Subarrays

 It is also possible for one to select a subarray - a restricted region of the CCD in which data will be taken.
 A subarray is fully determined by specifying the number of rows separating the subarray from the framestore region (q) and the number of rows in the subarray (n).
-Examples of subarrays are shown in Figure 6.20.
-The nominal frame time for a subarray depends on (q), (n), and the total number of CCDs that are activated (m) - see Table 6.9.
-The nominal frame time is given by:
+Examples of subarrays are shown in Figure 6.14.
+The nominal frame time for a subarray depends on (q), (n), and the total number of CCDs that are activated (m) - see Table 6.5.